 The twelve young men in this story were all from a tribal group called the Kabalai.
 As a linguist, I did not work directly with the Kabalai people.
 I focused my work on the Arab and Fulani nomads, but my family and I lived in a mud-brick, tin-roof house in this Kabalai village.
 We would travel out from our village in our 4×4 to the nomad camps to do our linguistic work and teaching.
 So, honestly, these village boys that hung out around our home were nothing more than a nuisance to me.
 They made rural and remote village living miserable for me and my family.
 They used to irritate me, my wife, and my four small kids by throwing pieces of bricks at us while we walked in our yard.
 They thought it was funny and amusing, but we didn’t!
 These young boys upset us and aggitated us day in and day out!

 While all of this was going on, I developed severe and chronic tendinitis in both of my shoulders from playing lots of basketball and from teaching a basketball clinic in my village.
 Soon, I could no longer even lift my arms over my head to shoot a basketball!
 I had played basketball my whole life and shooting hoops meant everything to me!
-In High School, our team had won the State Championship, and I was unwilling to let go of the glory days by giving up my favorite sport!
+In High School, my team and I had won the Alabama State Championship, and I was unwilling to let go of the glory days by giving up my favorite sport!
 But like it or not, Father Time was doing a terrible number on my 35-year-old shoulders!
 The pain was so bad that I could not even lift my hands above my head!

 Well, I tried getting my sports-fix by playing a bit of soccer each day.
 Although I really liked soccer and had also played it in High School, I still felt depressed that I could no longer shoot hoops!
 Then a seminal moment happened!
 On that fateful afternoon after playing soccer, I slumped down in defeat and sat on top of my soccer ball.
 I stared blankly at the sky feeling very depressed that I could no longer play or teach basketball in Africa.
 As I poured out my depressed thoughts to God in prayer, Edison’s proverbial light bulb suddenly clicked on in my cranium.
 Immediately, I stood up and looked around to make sure that nobody was watching me!
 I then began to kick, head and knee my poor confused basketball in the direction of my suddenly microscopic seeming basketball hoop.
 To my surprise, I was actually able to kick and head my basketball into the basketball hoop a few times!
 Eureka!
 An out-of-the-box idea hit me like a ton of African mud bricks!
 My idea, therefore, was to combine the concepts of basketball and soccer into one game so that I could shoot hoops without further injuring my excruciating shoulders.